running a simulation of the system model

 The structural diagram of the model is based on the example of the [classical beamforming] model (https://engee.com/community/ru/catalogs/projects/formirovanie-lucha-na-fone-shuma ) with the addition of new blocks:

-- PSP generator - simulates an interference component having a normal distribution law
+- PSP generator - simulates an interference component with a normal distribution law

 - Propagation direction - sets the direction of reception of the useful signal and interference signals in the block Receiving antenna array